Nanostructured multiferroic liquids: on the way to fluid ferroelectric magnets: Methods

 \section{Methods}

-The multiferroic suspension was prepared by mixing the adequate amount of scandium-doped barium hexaferrite suspension with M5 ferroelectric liquid crystal mixture (Merck).
+The multiferroic suspension was prepared by mixing 0.9 wt$\%$ BaHF ferrofluid with M5 ferroelectric liquid crystal mixture (Merck) to achieve a final BaHF concentration ranging from 0.3 to 4 w$\%$.
 The mixture was heated to \qty{100}{\degree} to fully evaporate the carrier fluid 1-butanol and quenched on top of neodymium magnets (\qty{482}{\milli\tesla}) to room temperature.
 The BaHF suspension was prepared as described in \cite{Bostjancic.2019u5p,Nadasi.20237to}.

 To characterise the optical anisotropy of the liquid crystal, polarisation microscopy studies were made using AxioImager A.1 polarising microscope (Carl Zeiss GmbH, Germany) equipped with a heatstage (Instec, USA).
-The samples were prepared in commercial glass cells (E.H.C., Japan and WAT, Poland) with planar transparent indium tin oxide (ITO) electrodes (cell thickness: 2.5, 3, 5, 10, \qty{25}{\micro\meter}, ITO resistance: \qty{10}{\ohm}), and rubbed polyimide layers for LC planar alignment.
+Samples were prepared in commercial glass cells (E.H.C., Japan and WAT, Poland) with planar transparent indium tin oxide (ITO) electrodes (cell thickness: 2.5, 3, 5, 10, \qty{25}{\micro\meter}, ITO resistance: \qty{10}{\ohm}).

+Cells with bare ITO/glass substrate were used as well as treated cells with alignment layers.
+The aligning layers used are rubbed polyimide layers for LC planar alignment (parallel and antiparallel rubbing), and cetyl-trimethyl-ammonium-bromide for the vertical alignment.
+The vertical alignment, however, could be achieved only in the non-polar nematic phase.
 Cells with interdigitated in-plane electrodes (IPS) were used for studying the in-plane switching (INSTEC, USA).

-The 3D structure of the director field and the polarisation was investigated using polarising confocal laser scanning microscopy (Leica TCS SP8, CLSM).
+The structure of the director field and the polarisation was investigated using polarising confocal laser scanning microscopy (Leica TCS SP8, CLSM).
 Generation of the optical second harmonic (SHG) was measured using the multiphoton laser of the confocal microscope.
 A tunable IR laser ($\lambda_{\rm{ex}} =\qty{880}{\nano\meter}$) was used as a fundamental light beam.
+The direction of maximal SHG efficiency was mapped in the SHG microscopy images to indicate the local direction of the polar axis.
+This is possible since the nonlinear coefficient $d_{33}\gg d_{31}$.